SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 You have the following Pivot Table fields.
 You need to calculate the number of sales transactions by age.
 Drag the appropriate field names and aggregated field names to the appropriate Pivot Table Areas (Filters, Rows, Columns, or Values) to perform the task

+**Customer Age, Revenue, Sum of Customer Age, Count of Customer Age, Sum of Revenue**

 ![App Screenshot](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/Q10.png)

 :heavy_check_mark: Customer Age as Rows, Count of Customer Age as Values